U.S. judge in Flynn case retires, joining wave of jurists allowing Biden to name successors

 “I plan to be as active as always; my colleagues and the courthouse are my extended family and second home!” the judge said in a statement.

 Sullivan, who guided generations of judges onto the D.C.
 Court of Appeals and D.C.
 Superior Court, will take “senior status” and maintain a reduced case load as permitted for federal judges after age 65 based on their age and tenure.
-He joins an exodus of veteran U.S. jurists, as partisan fighting over ideological control of the judiciary has expanded to lower court-appointments.
+He joins an exodus of veteran U.S. jurists, as partisan fighting over ideological control of the judiciary has expanded to lower-court appointments.

 Sullivan, 73, was appointed in 1994 by President Bill Clinton, a Democrat, and has presided over his share of scorched-earth partisan battles.
-He helped keep alive conservative-led open records lawsuits to probe 2016 Democratic presidential nominee Hillary Clinton’s use of a private email server as secretary state.
+He helped keep alive conservative-led open records lawsuits to probe 2016 Democratic presidential nominee Hillary Clinton’s use of a private email server as secretary of state.
 He more recently presided over the searing political free-for-all in the Justice Department’s abandoned prosecution of Trump national security adviser Michael Flynn.

 “I’m not hiding my disgust, my disdain, for this criminal offense,” Sullivan told Flynn, a decorated combat veteran who was also accused of lobbying secretly for Turkey while advising Trump’s campaign.
 Pointing to the American flag behind his bench, Sullivan seethed, “Arguably, you sold your country out.”